sifive/wake/share/doc/wake/basic_wake_tutorial.md

 2. Run command for wake: `wake -vx '<function_name> <parameter_if_any>'`

+3. To know about various wake options run `wake --help`. `v` stands for verbosity and `x` stands for execute the expression.

+4. Create a file with `.wake` extension and copy the functions mentioned in this tutorial and run them using `wake` command in the terminal.

+5. For more information on wake library click [here](https://sifive.github.io/wake/)

+### wake `Hello World`
-* If you want to display a string you can that using the below function by writing the string to be displayed inisde "" and call the function abc .
-Ex: wake -x 'abc'
+* If you want to display a string you can do that using the below function by writing the string to be displayed inside "" and call the function abc .
+Ex: `wake -x 'abc'`.
+This will call the function `abc` and prints `Hello World`.
 ```
 def abc = "Hello World"
 ```